 Buckmore Park Scout Campsite is pleased to announce that it is open for Scout Leader Family Camping until 31st December 2020.
 This offer is not open to the general public.

 To ensure everyone on site is kept safe, we are restricting the numbers of campers on site to just 3 campervan / caravan pitches (which will need to have their own toilet facilities) and 4 family bubble camping pitches (each with access to their own locked toilet).
+All bookings must comply with the latest government Coronavirus guidance and legislation and groups MUST check this before they travel to site.
+With the frequent changes to regulations we are asking families to check these both at time of booking and before coming to site.
 We will not be providing access to showers onsite nor providing organised activities.
 What we are providing is the opportunity to camp and access to our 145 acres of woodland.
 If you want to find out more about the campsite go to https://www.buckmorepark.org.uk

 Our approach to this camping is focussed on providing an opportunity for scouting families to having access to a cheap break and we are therefore only charging £3 per person per night and there is currently no minimum or maximum length of stay.
 Campers may bring well behaved dogs on leads but please keep them away from other groups on site.